 Preliminary detection of the DMRs identified by PC genome methylation profiling in limited clinical samples

-In another validation vignette, the methylation status of 20 gene-associated DMRs scattered in various genetic elements, such as promoters, miRNAs, introns, exons or CGI shores, were analyzed by MSP in the PC and PN testing group.
+In another validation vignette, the methylation status of 20 gene-associated DMRs scattered in various genetic elements, such as promoters, miRNAs, introns, exons or CGI shores were analyzed by MSP in the PC and PN testing group.
 The results revealed that 8 gene-associated DMRs exhibited hypermethylation in at least one of the 8 PC samples but in none of the 5 PN samples.
 An additional 9 gene-associated DMRs exhibited hypermethylation in at least 2 of the 8 PC samples but in only 1 of the 5 PN samples.
 DMRs in the promoter regions of TRADD, AGAP2, and FAM115A exhibited a loss of methylation in PC (select results are presented in Figure 2B).
 The MSP results are presented in Supplementary Table S15.

 MSRE-qPCR and RT-qPCR validation of the methylation of orphan CGIs and related EST expression in PC cell lines treated with 5-Aza-2’-deoxycytidine